paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 Amendment by Pub.
 L. 107–296 effective 60 days after Nov.
 25, 2002, see section 4 of Pub.
 L. 107–296, set out as an Effective Date note under [section 101 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section101&num=0&edition=prelim), Domestic Security.

 #### Effective Date of 1999 Amendment
 Pub.
 L. 106–117, title V, § 511(d)(2), Nov.
 30, 1999, 113 Stat.
 1576, provided that: “If pursuant to subsection (a) [113 Stat.
-1575] the amendments specified in subsection (c) [amending this section] are made, those amendments shall take effect as of October 31, 1998, as if included in subsection (f) of [section 3304 of title 5](./chapter-033-examination-selection-and-placement.md#section-3304), United States Code, as enacted by section 2 of the Veterans Employment Opportunities Act of 1998 (Public Law 105–339; 112 Stat.
+1575] the amendments specified in subsection (c) [amending this section] are made, those amendments shall take effect as of October 31, 1998, as if included in subsection (f) [now (l)] of [section 3304 of title 5](./chapter-033-examination-selection-and-placement.md#section-3304), United States Code, as enacted by section 2 of the Veterans Employment Opportunities Act of 1998 (Public Law 105–339; 112 Stat.
 3182).”

 #### Effective Date of 1995 Amendment
 Pub.
 L. 104–65, § 16(c), Dec.
 19, 1995, 109 Stat.
 703, provided that: “The repeal and amendment made by this section [amending this section] shall take effect 2 years after the date of the enactment of this Act [Dec.
 19, 1995].”